Growing Minds Day by Day: Second Week of June

 The Smoky Mountains are home to at least 19 species of fireflies, including the renowned synchronous fireflies and blue ghosts.
 Each species of firefly has its own signature flash pattern, which it uses to communicate with other members of its species in order to find a good mate.
 Male synchronous fireflies flash their lights in sync with other males, while blue ghosts seem to leave a bluish trail of light floating behind them as they fly.
 Each spring in May or June, Great Smoky Mountains National Park hosts a synchronous firefly viewing event where visitors can enjoy the magnificent light show put on by the park’s fireflies.

-Virtual Firefly Experience: This year the Smokies’ in-person firefly event was cancelled in 2020 to the COVID-19 pandemic, so conservation organization Discover Life in America (DLIA) presented a Virtual Fireflies Event.
-The virtual event is available to watch on YouTube.
+Virtual Firefly Experience: The Discover Life in America (DLIA) presents a virtual event available to watch on YouTube.
 It begins with a 14-minute educational presentation on fireflies, and is followed by a beautiful “firefly experience” filmed in the Smokies.
 For optimal firefly viewing, watch the video at night, with all lights turned off, in full screen mode.

 Learn more about fireflies: